 The good news: we loved vegan Glasgow.
 The bad?
 We had to leave.
 The Ugly: mushy peas.

 Could a cool vegan spot get any more convenient?
-Just a block away from the main city train station, Glasgow Central, yet tucked away in an alley like side street that’s easy for tourists to miss.
+Stereo is a vegan restaurant that is just a block away from the main city train station, Glasgow Central, yet tucked away in an alley like side street that’s easy for tourists to miss.

 The menu was overwhelming in options, but later we would learn that a lot of these are staples.
-Mediterranean plates, falafels, sandwiches, mac and cheese, and burgers, seem to be at every spot.
+Mediterranean plates, falafel, sandwiches, mac and cheese, and burgers, seem to be at every spot.

 We opted to share the special, creamy sauce gnocchi with black pudding (blood sausage veganized) and a plate of mac and cheese The portions are generous, both delicious and the chips (fries for us muricans) are fresh cut and one of our favorite things in Glasgow.
 Also, we love the half pint option, as we’re still used to the very Spanish sized caña .